Living in San Antonio, the stars in the night sky are usually quite visible, but there are times when you wonder where you can see them even better.

 Location: About 80 miles northwest of San Antonio (approximately 129 km)

-Features: Famous for its autumn foliage, but at night it has low light pollution, making it ideal for stargazing.
-The camping facilities are well-equipped for enjoying the night sky.
+Features: Famous for its autumn foliage, but at night, it has low light pollution, making it perfect for stargazing.
+Well-equipped camping facilities make it great for enjoying the night sky.

 Enchanted Rock State Natural Area